Getting Ready to File Your Self-Assessment

 If you have disposed of assets during the tax year, gather the following information:

-Please remember that CGT returns needs to be filed within 60 days after selling the residential property.
+Please remember that CGT returns need to be filed within 60 days after selling the residential property.

 6. Pension Contributions: